luiscoco/Csharp14_new_features/README.md

-# Csharp Version 14 New Features
+# Csharp Version 14 New Features (.NET 10 and Visual Studio 2022 version 17.14)

 For more information visit this site: